rsdmike/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

    In this case the store data is removed from the database and never retried again.

+!!! note
-> *NOTE: Changing Writable.Pipeline.ExecutionOrder will invalidate all currently stored data and result in it all being removed from the database on the next retry.* This is because the position of the export function can no longer be guaranteed and no way to ensure it is properly executed on the retry.
+    Changing `Writable.Pipeline.ExecutionOrder` will invalidate all currently stored data and result in it all being removed from the database on the next retry.
+This is because the position of the export function can no longer be guaranteed and no way to ensure it is properly executed on the retry.

 ### Secrets